microsoft/MPPC23-Power-Apps/lab1/README.md

 ## Next lab

+This is the end of lab 1.
 Select the second page below to move to the next lab.